adeebatak11/icu_mortality/notes.md

         3.  as per criteria 3 (the available sample size can precisely estimate the overall risk in the population by key time-points of interest.

+    -   Ended up with these:\
+        icumortality, aps, age, gender, admitdx_grouped, hepaticfailure, metastaticcancer, leukemia, immunosuppression, cirrhosis, diabetes, thrombolytics, ima, readmit, hosp_to_icu_admit_hours\
+        \
+        Variables were dropped for various reasons during model collaboration & best practices(?).

+        -    lymphoma, midur: Variables were too sparse

+        -   admitdx_grouped: admit diagnosis were placed in broader categories through (from data-driven & frequency analysis(?) went from 220 categories to 11. best practices as per TRIPOD as well.

+    -   Right before feedback from running first logistic model:\
+        sample size = 1718, no. of events = 79, no. of predictors & predictor parameters = 14 & 23.

     -   <div>

         7. Focus on **clinically-based model prespecification** and use data reduction (unsupervised learning) if the sample size does not allow you to use all the clinically pre-specified variables as single predictors.